-New Device - Options x

-This device can be configured for tags to have bad quality until the first write is issued from a Logix device.
+New Device - Options x This device can be configured for tags to have bad quality until the first write is issued from a Logix device.
+Byte arrays can be packed strings.
 Set item quality bad until first write.

-< B ack N ext > Cancel H elp
+Pack Strings.
+K B ack N ext > Cancel H elp

-Description of the parameter is as follows:
+Descriptions of the parameters are as follows:

-• Set item quality bad until first write: When checked, this option forces the driver to return Bad quality until a write occurs to the Native Tag.
+- Set item quality bad until first write: When checked, this option forces the driver to return Bad quality until a write occurs to the Native Tag.
 The write may occur from a client interface (such as OPC) or from a Master Device (such as a ControlLogix 5000 Series PLC).
 When a write occurs to a single item of an array, the entire array will be initialized and Good quality will be returned.
-The default setting is unchecked.
+The default setting is unchecked. - Pack Strings: When checked, this option causes the string displayed in the String Tag to include all bytes of the array elements in a packed format.
+When unchecked, the string displayed in the String Tag will be in an unpacked format, where only the low byte of each element will be displayed.